aditya03lal/biometric-attendance-system/README.md

 # Embedded Biometric Attendance System

 Welcome to the E.B.A.S. project!
-This system leverages a Raspberry Pi, Python, and MySQL to create a comprehensive attendance tracking solution using facial recognition.
+This system leverages a Raspberry Pi, Python, and MySQL to create a comprehensive attendance tracking solution based on facial-recognition.

 ## Features